 Build the frame.
 Cut the 3/4-inch water pipe into two 6-foot lengths and two 3-foot lengths.
 Join the corners with pipe elbow joints and weld together.

-Attach a 4 1/2' x 3' aluminum sheet to bottom side of Frame A.
+Attach the aluminum sheet to the bottom side of your frame.

-Get 4 feet of 1/2 inch mild steel bar and drill a 5/8" hole into the front pipe and attach the bar from the hole to the to Frame B and attach a steering wheel to the end.
+Drill a 5/8-inch hole in the front pipe and attach the 1/2-inch mild steel bar to the pipe and to the second frame.
+Attach a steering wheel to the end.

-Attach the front wheels via stubby axels pivoting on points allowing them to turn, thern weld an angle to the steering shaft and hook this to the stubby axles via a universal type joint, and attach front wheels and brake assemblies, either with hand or foot brake.
+Attach the front wheels via stubby axles pivoting on points allowing them to turn.
+Weld an angle to the steering shaft and hook this to the stubby axles via a universal type joint.
+Attach front wheels and brake assemblies either with a hand or foot brake.

-Use a ¾ " hardened steel bar for the rear drive axle and attach it below Frame A at the rear.
-You may use bushes or bearings, depending on how much you wish to spend, and attach rear wheels.
+Attach the 3/4-inch hardened steel bar below the first frame at the rear.
+You may use bushes or bearings, depending on how much you wish to spend, and attach the rear wheels.

-Weld or attach a large bicycle cog to the centre of the rear axle and ensure that there is sufficient clearance for the cog to spin freely to drive the axle.
+Weld or attach a large bicycle cog to the center of the rear axle and ensure that there is sufficient clearance for the cog to spin freely to drive the axle.

-Use a lawn mower engine which has a small bicycle sprocket on the drive shaft and attach it to Frame A by welded and bolted supports so that it is aligned to the cog on the rear drive axle.
+Use a lawn mower engine, which has a small bicycle sprocket on the drive shaft and attach it to the first frame by welded and bolted supports so it is aligned to the cog on the rear drive axle.
 Attach the throttle cable to a pedal for an accelerator.

-Attach a gasoline tank to Frame C above the height of the engine and use tubing for the gasoline to flow to the carburetor.
+Attach a gasoline tank to the third frame above the height of the engine and use tubing for the gasoline to flow to the carburetor.

-Attach a bicycle chain between the engine and the rear axle in a similar way as you would do with a bicycle, and fill the gasoline tank.
+Attach a bicycle chain between the engine and the rear axle in a similar way as you would do with a bicycle.
+Fill the gasoline tank.

-Prime the engine and have someone push and start you and off you go in your Go-Kart.
+Prime the engine and have someone push and start you to take your first ride in your go-kart.